srbaird/PolicyComponentsForDataStore/README.md

 # Policy Database on [Google Datastore](https://cloud.google.com/datastore)

 This represents a port of a section of an existing application which used [Neo4j](https://neo4j.com/) as data persistence and an attempt to replicate the functionality of a graph database.
 The rewrite was part of an investigation into using [Google App Engine](https://cloud.google.com/appengine/) to host the application in place of a dedicated Java server instance.
+It is hosted here as an Eclipse project using Maven so it can be imported and verified by running the [tests](https://github.com/srbaird/PolicyComponentsForDataStore/blob/master/src/test/java/com/bac/policydsentitycomponent/entity/AllTests.java).

-The section represented here is the ability to dynamically specify an application level schema on top of a [NoSQL](https://en.wikipedia.org/wiki/NoSQL) instance.
+The example represented here is the ability to dynamically specify an application level schema on top of a [NoSQL](https://en.wikipedia.org/wiki/NoSQL) instance.

 ___